DeveloperSubhadeep1/Test1/DEPLOY_FULL_STACK.md

 6.  **Your Site is Live!**
     *   Vercel will deploy your frontend in under a minute.
     *   Once complete, it will give you a public URL (e.g., `https://cinestream-fullstack.vercel.app`).
 Click it to see your live application.

+7.  **Update Cloudflare Domain:**
+    *   Go back to your Turnstile settings in Cloudflare.
+    *   Edit your site and add your new Vercel domain to the list of domains.
+This ensures the widget will work on your live site.

 ---